firstcontributions/first-contributions/additional-material/git_workflow_scenarios/amending-a-commit.md

 The second sounds better since it is just a minor change.

 To achieve this, we would do the following:
 *   Modify the file.
-In this case, I will modify the botfile to include the word I omitted previously.
+In this case, I will modify the bot file to include the word I omitted previously.
 *   Next, add the file to the staging area with ```git add <filename>```

 Usually after adding files to the staging area, the next thing we do is git commit -m "our commit message" right?